geekarist/tnpr/ARCHITECTURE.md

 Each diagram is split into high-level packages: Application, Network, UI, Runtime environment and Language.

-Read on to learn about these packages.
+Read on to learn more about these packages.

 #### Application (`me.cpele`)